nahusenayElias/symfony_demo/README.md

 --------------------------------------------------------------------------------------
-### Notes on fixing git commit of dependencies & security vulnerablities
+### Notes on fixing accidental git commit of dependencies & security vulnerablities

 **Step 1**
 - remove committed files one by one: